 These aren’t the only things Morris discussed with us in her interview.
 She also talks about Pinterest (and their affiliate links) and more about client relationships.
 Listen to the entire interview, recorded live from PubCon Paradise below!

-You can read Kate Morris’ blog posts at either Distilled or SEOMoz.
+You can read Kate Morris’ blog posts at SEOMoz.
 She can also be found on Twitter at @katemorris.
 If you have any questions about this interview or PubCon Paradise, don’t hesitate to contact us or comment below!